Challenging Principles: Exploring the Future of Chinese Calligraphy

 In the latter half of the 20th century, Japanese calligraphers began to introduce their work to the West, and the resulting acclaim encouraged them to identify themselves as artists.
 In addition to traditional tools, they began to experiment with various media to create calligraphic works.

 One of the pieces on display is by Inoue Yuichi, a pioneer of post-War Japanese calligraphy.
-The work is titled Hugging and features the Chinese character "bao", which means "to embrace" or "to hug".
+The work is titled Hugging and features the Chinese character “bao,” which means “to embrace” or “to hug.”
 At first glance, it appears to be a typical calligraphy work painted in ink.
 But upon closer inspection, it becomes clear that the character was written using a mixture of white glue and charcoal powder.
 This unconventional medium produces a stunning visual effect that is extremely powerful.

 From the back, one sees through the space between the two hanging scrolls by Kawao Tomoko titled Correlation 2022 -cross-, which invites viewers to experience the brushstrokes from a unique perspective as they walk through the installation.